Susnfor/star-prep/README.md

 All recordings remain completely local for privacy - nothing is stored on external servers.

+## Architecture & Design Philosophy

+**Privacy-First Approach:** Star Prep intentionally operates without user accounts or data persistence.
+While this means we can't track long-term progress or improvement metrics, it ensures complete user privacy and builds trust - especially important when users are sharing personal interview responses.

+**Video Download Feature:** Since no data is stored, the video download functionality ensures users can still take something valuable away from each session.
+They can review their responses later, share them with mentors, or build their own personal improvement tracking system.

+**Trade-offs:** This architecture puts user privacy and trust over features like progress tracking or personalised recommendations.
+For an interview practice platform handling sensitive personal content, this felt like the right balance.

 ## Technical Implementation

 ### Video Recording System